Like most health care disciplines, nutrition includes aspects of many basic sciences:

 Services Provided in a Variety of Settings

 Nutritionists provide services in a variety of settings.
 For example, some nutritionists provide clinical services in a hospital setting, overseeing parenteral and enteral nutrition of critically-ill individuals.
 Other nutritionists work in health departments, developing broad nutrition-related educational messages for communities.
 Still other nutritionists work as managers, supervising the food service aspect of care in hospitals, schools, and other institutions.
-Meet three nutritionists who work with children with neurodevelopmental and related disorders:

 Center on Human Development and Disability,